ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 }
 ```

 The group operations in a direct product of groups are also defined "component-wise".
 We can implement them accordingly.
-The following function yields for every pair of groups `A` and `B` a new group `productOfGroups(A,B)`, which stands for their direct product <math>A \times B</math>.
+The following function yields for every pair of groups `A` and `B` a new group `productOfGroups(A,B)`, which stands for their direct product $A \times B$.

 ```typescript
 function productOfGroups<X, Y>(A: Group<X>, B: Group<Y>): Group<[X, Y]> {